 The Employment Agreement was initially for a term of three years commencing on November 11, 2020 (the "Effective Date") through and including November 10, 2023 (the "Employment Period").
 Commencing on the first anniversary of the Effective Date, and on each annual anniversary thereafter (such date and each annual anniversary thereof shall be hereinafter referred to as the "Renewal Date"), unless previously terminated, the Employment Period shall be automatically extended so as to terminate three years from such Renewal Date, unless at least 180 days prior to the Renewal Date the Company shall give notice to Mr. Smith, or Mr. Smith shall give notice to the Company, that the Employment Period shall not be so extended.
 The Employment Agreement provided for an initial base salary ("Base Salary") of \$300,000 per year, with an increase of no less than 3% per annum, based on advice provided by a compensation consultant in 2019.
 Mr. Smith's Base Salary shall be reviewed annually by the Compensation Committee of the Board of Directors (the "Compensation Committee") pursuant to its normal performance review policies for senior executives and may be increased but not decreased.
-Mr. Smith is also entitled to receive an annual bonus incentive payment (the "Incentive Bonus Payment") as determined by the Compensation Committee in its discretion and, if applicable, in accordance with the terms of any applicable incentive plan of the Company and subject to the achievement of any performance goals established by the Compensation Committee with respect to such fiscal year.
+Mr. Smith is also entitled to receive an annual bonus incentive payment (the "Incentive Bonus Payment") as determined by the Compensation

+Committee in its discretion and, if applicable, in accordance with the terms of any applicable incentive plan of the Company and subject to the achievement of any performance goals established by the Compensation Committee with respect to such fiscal year.
 Mr. Smith shall also be eligible to participate in long term cash and equity incentive plans and programs applicable to senior officers of the Company.

 The Employment Agreement further provides that if Mr. Smith is terminated by the Company without Cause or leaves the Company with Good Reason (generally, for material diminution in Mr. Smith's Base Salary, target Incentive Bonus Payment, or position, authority, duties or responsibilities, relocation of Mr. Smith's principal place of business to a location more than 30 miles from Mr. Smith's principal place of business or material breach by the Company of the Employment Agreement), Mr. Smith shall be paid his Base Salary pro-rated through the date of termination, any Incentive Bonus Payment earned for a prior award period but not yet paid, any accrued vacation or paid time off to the extent not paid and unreimbursed business expenses (collectively, the "Accrued Obligations") and any other amounts or benefits required to be paid or provided or which Mr. Smith is eligible to receive through the date of termination (the "Other Benefits").
-In the event such termination occurs within two years following a change of control, Mr. Smith shall also be entitled to a lump sum payment equal to the product of (a) 2.99 multiplied by (b) the sum of Mr. Smith's Base Salary in effect prior to such termination and the Target Incentive Bonus Payment for the year of termination of employment (or, if higher, or if no Target Incentive Bonus Payment has been established for such year, the Incentive Bonus Payment for the year prior to the date of termination and the Target Incentive Bonus Payment for the year prior to such termination and the Target Incentive Bonus Payment for the year prior to the date of termination and the Target Incentive Bonus Payment for the year prior to such termination and the Target Incentive Bonus Payment for the year of termination and the Target Incentive Bonus Payment for the year of termination and the Target Incentive Bonus Payment for the year of termination of employment (or, if higher, or if no Target Incentive Bonus Payment has been established for such year, the Incentive Bonus Payment for the year
+In the event such termination occurs within two years following a change of control, Mr. Smith shall also be entitled to a lump sum payment equal to the product of (a) 2.99 multiplied by (b) the sum of Mr. Smith's Base Salary in effect prior to such termination and the Target Incentive Bonus Payment for the year of termination of employment (or, if higher, or if no Target Incentive Bonus Payment has been established for such year, the Incentive Bonus Payment for the year prior to the date of termination).
+In the event such termination and the Target Incentive Bonus Payment for the year prior to the date of termination).
+The Company shall also continue to provide Mr. Smith and his dependents with health and other insurance coverage for 24 months following such termination.